 - Once posted, perform a thorough review of all 3 financial statements and make sure all are posted accurately

-- This assists you to identify any misuse of funds, possible theft, and any possible errors
+- This assists you in identifying any misuse of funds, possible theft, and any possible errors

 - This helps you to understand the impact of your period results on your cash flow